Get

 Care

 Other points in favor of the Foxhound are that their coat is easy to maintain (regular brushing is enough to remove dead hair and keep their coat shiny) and that they have no specific dietary needs.
-However, due to their high exercise requirements, these dogs are not at all suited to apartment living.
-They will be happiest in the countryside and with an owner who can give them all the attention, love, and exercise that they need to thrive.
+However, due to their high exercise requirements, they are not at all suited to apartment living.
+They will be happiest in the countryside with an owner who can give them all the attention, love, and exercise that they need to thrive.

 american foxhound_Giovanni Gio_Pixabay